The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Every metric falls into one of two categories, and confusing them is one of the most expensive mistakes a GTM team can make.

 Lagging indicators tell you what already happened.
-Revenue, win rate, churn rate, NRR — these are outcomes.
+Revenue, win rate, churn rate, NRR.
+These are outcomes.
 By the time a lagging indicator moves, the underlying cause happened weeks or months ago.
-You cannot manage a business by watching lagging indicators alone.
-That is like driving by looking in the rearview mirror.
+You can’t manage a business by watching lagging indicators alone.
+That’s like driving by looking in the rearview mirror.

 The practical rule: for every lagging indicator you report to leadership, identify at least two leading indicators your team monitors daily.

-Here is an example.
-Your lagging indicator is quarterly win rate (currently 28%).
-Your leading indicators might be:
+Here’s an example from our own operations.
+Our lagging indicator is quarterly win rate (currently 28%).
+Our leading indicators are:

-- Discovery call quality score — Tracked by recording and scoring the first 50 discovery calls each month.
+- Discovery call quality score.
+We track this by recording and scoring the first 50 discovery calls each month.
 A drop in quality score today predicts a drop in win rate 60-90 days from now.

-- Multi-threaded deal percentage — Deals with 3+ contacts engaged have a 2.4x higher win rate than single-threaded deals.
-If your multi-threading rate drops, your future win rate will follow.
+- Multi-threaded deal percentage.
+Deals with 3+ contacts engaged have a 2.4x higher win rate than single-threaded deals.
+If our multi-threading rate drops, our future win rate will follow.

 The Metric Tree: From North Star to Tactical Metrics